- Business Fraud & White Collar Defense

-Neal Kumar focuses his practice on representing financial institutions, hedge funds, energy and commodity companies, and trade associations in a variety of transactional, regulatory and risk management matters.
+Neal Kumar focuses his practice on representing financial institutions, hedge funds, major energy and agricultural companies, and trade associations in a variety of regulatory, litigation, and transactional matters.

-Prior to joining Cadwalader, Neal served as Counsel to the Office of the General Counsel Commodity Futures Trading Commission (CFTC).
-While there, he had extensive involvement in the development of various rulemakings of the Dodd-Frank Act, including the joint definition of swap with the Securities and Exchange Commission (SEC), position limits, swaps large trader reporting, foreign boards of trade and swap execution facility registration, the Commission's 4(c) effective date orders and other Dodd-Frank rulemakings.
+Prior to joining Cadwalader, Neal served as Counsel to the Office of the General Counsel for the Commodity Futures Trading Commission (CFTC).
+While there, he had extensive involvement in the development of various rulemakings of the Dodd-Frank Act, including the joint definition of swap with the Securities and Exchange Commission (SEC), position limits, swaps large trader reporting, foreign boards of trade and swap execution facility registration.
 Neal also coordinated with Commission staff in developing memorandums of understanding with foreign regulators and assisted in a joint study with the SEC comparing the regulation of swaps in various jurisdictions.

-Neal received his J.D. from Pace University School of Law and his B.S. from Fordham University.
+Neal received his L.L.M. from the University of London, King's College, J.D. from Pace University School of Law and his B.S. from Fordham University.
 He is admitted in to practice in the District of Columbia and in the State of New York.

 Documents by this lawyer on Martindale.com